burcuku/home/_pages/cv.md

 Honors and Awards
 ======

+* __2023__ Distinguished Paper Award, with the paper "Randomized Testing of Byzantine Fault Tolerant Algorithms", Object-Oriented Programming, Systems, Languages and Applications (OOPSLA)

 * __2023 Stellar Academic Research Grant__ for my research project proposal on "Feedback-guided fault injection testing of blockchain systems"

 * __2023 Ripple Bug Bounty Program Award__ for the bug we discovered by our ByzzFuzz randomized testing method for testing Byzantine fault-tolerant algorithms (published at OOPSLA'23).